lnbc1QWFyb24/create-coreln-app/README.md

 BOLT 12 offers are static QR payment codes that can be reused again and again.
 Currently, ROYGBIV supports prism payouts to node pubkeys via keysend.

 ## Challenges:
-- Core Lightning plugin local development environment.
+- Core Lightning plugin local development environment
-- Started on Polar, but ultimately had to move to Docker.
+- Started on Polar, but ultimately had to move to Docker

 ## Coming Soon:
 - Functionality to edit existing prisms: add or remove members, change share amounts, etc.
-- Support for split payments to other BOLT 12 offers, LNURL, AMP, and Lightning Addresses.
+- Support for split payments to other BOLT 12 offers, LNURL, AMP, and Lightning Addresses
-- Different payout strategies, such as payment amount thresholds and time-based payouts.
+- Different payout strategies, such as payment amount thresholds and time-based payouts

 ## Install Instructions: